nosahra/starling-app/README.md

 ## Sahra's Starling Coding Challenge Submission

-Clickt the starling-app folder to see the root with the read me for project
+Click the starling-app folder to see the root with the read me for project